6 Foods That Prevent Stroke: A Simple Guide to Eating Smart

 When you go for a piece of dark chocolate (at least 70% cocoa), you’re doing more than just treating yourself.
 That little square’s packed with flavonoids that do some serious work inside:

-It supports your arteries by limiting harmful LDL from doing damage.
+Protects arteries by limiting harmful LDL from causing damage.

-One study published in the Heart Journal found that folks who enjoyed one or two small pieces of dark chocolate each day saw their chances of a certain cardiovascular event drop by 20%.
+Research in Heart Journal reported that individuals who ate one or two small pieces of dark chocolate daily experienced a 20% lower risk of certain cardiovascular events.

 How Much Should You Eat?